-Purpose: To take and use water from Lo nke kotorangi Condition requirement Means of monitoring during period under review Compliance achieved?
-Limits rate of water that can be diverted Review of data provided to Council Yes 2 & 3.Clarify how this allocation of water does or does not affect the current and future allocation of water upstream of the dam Location of discharge point Procedural N/A 4.
+Purpose: To take and use water from Lake Rotorangi Condition requirement Means of monitoring during period under review Compliance achieved?
+Limits rate of water that can be diverted Review of data provided to Council Yes 2-3.
+Clarify how this allocation of water does or does not affect the current and future allocation of water upstream of the dam Location of discharge point Procedural N/A 4.
 Requires a flow of 2.2 cumecs in the Pātea River Review of data provided to Council Yes 5.
-Limits how often flow can be less than 2.2 cumecs during occasions of abnormally low rainfall Review of data provided to Council N/A-Did not meet criteria in monitored period 6.
-Requires an explanation should condition 5 be engaged Receipt of explanation N/A-Did not engage condition 5 7.
+Limits how often flow can be less than 2.2 cumecs during occasions of abnormally low rainfall Review of data provided to Council N/A-Did not meet criteria in monitored period Requires an explanation should condition 5 be engaged Receipt of explanation N/A-Did not engage condition 5 7.
 Allows for a lower residual flow should upstream allocation increase Procedural and data review N/A 8.
-Sets the absolute minimum flow in the lower Pātea River at 1.8 cumecs Review of data provided to Council Yes 9.
-Report on options to deter adult eels from the intake, and recommend one option for implementation Report received in 2011 Yes Implement deterrent measures for adult eels recommended in report within 12 months of consent commencement Inspections, liaison with Company No (delayed) 11.
-Measure and record the flow in the lower Pātea River, provide records to Councils Inspections, Review of data provided to Council Yes 12.
-All water taken to be returned to river Inspections Yes 13.
-Review condition No review sought N/A Overall assessment of consent complian this consent Overall assessment of administrative per ce and environmental performance in respect of High High
+Sets the absolute minimum flow in the lower Pātea River at 1.8 cumecs Review of data provided to Council Yes Report on options to deter adult eels from the intake, and recommend one option for implementation Report received in 2011 Yes Implement deterrent measures for adult eels recommended in report within 12 months of consent commencement Inspections, liaison with Company No (delayed) 11.
+Measure and record the flow in the lower Pātea River, provide records to Councils Inspections, Review of data provided to Council Yes

+Purpose: To take and use water from Lake Rotorangi Condition requirement Means of monitoring during period under review Compliance achieved?
+12. All water taken to be returned to river Inspections Yes 13.
+Review condition Next review 2028 N/A Overall assessment of consent compliance and Overall assessment of administrative performa High High

 Purpose: To maintain the Pātea Dam Condition requirement Means of monitoring during period under review Compliance achieved?
 Activity is for maintenance or minor upgrades Inspections Yes No contaminant other than sediment to be released to river or lake Inspections Yes 3.
 Limits the decrease in visual clarity Inspections where appropriate Not assessed 4.
-Remove all excess material from river or lake Inspections Yes 5.
-Any dewatering for minimum time necessary Inspections No dewatering undertaken 6.
+Remove all excess material from river or lake Inspections Yes Any dewatering for minimum time necessary Inspections No dewatering undertaken 6.
 Minimise the area of disturbance Inspections Yes 7.
-Review condition Next review 2028 N/A Overall assessment of consent complianthis consent Overall assessment of administrative per ce and environmental performance in respect of High High
+Review condition Next review 2028 N/A Overall assessment of consent compliance an Overall assessment of administrative perform High High